Awakenings: Casting

-Despite Liz Smith's, Newsday's and Premieres seemingly definitive reports (which, minus any mention of the specific film being discussed, would be periodically reiterated and ultimately embellished in subsequent years), the film was released in December 1990, featuring neither Winters (whose early dismissal evidently resulted from continuing attempts to pull rank on director Penny Marshall) nor any of the other previously publicized candidates (nor at least two others, Jo Van Fleet and Teresa Wright, identified in subsequent accounts), but rather the 85-year-old Group Theater alumnus Ruth Nelson, giving a well-received performance in what would be her final feature film.
+Despite Liz Smith's, Newsdays and Premieres seemingly definitive reports (which, minus any mention of the specific film being discussed, would be periodically reiterated and ultimately embellished in subsequent years), the film was released in December 1990, featuring neither Winters (whose early dismissal evidently resulted from continuing attempts to pull rank on director Penny Marshall) nor any of the other previously publicized candidates (nor at least two others, Jo Van Fleet and Teresa Wright, identified in subsequent accounts), but rather the 85-year-old Group Theater alumnus Ruth Nelson, giving a well-received performance in what would be her final feature film.
 "As Leonard's mother," wrote The Wall Street Journal critic, Julie Salamon, "Nelson achieves a wrenching beauty that stands out even among these exceptional actors doing exceptional things."
 In her 2012 memoir, Penny Marshall recalled:

 Ruth was a great lady.
 She was a New York stage actress in the 1930s who transitioned to movies but was blacklisted in the 1950s when her second husband was among those Senator Joseph McCarthy labeled a Communist.
 She was victimized by association and didn't work for three decades.
 When I met her, she was eighty-four and had battled a brain tumor and also had arthritis.
 I stared at her slender arms and gnarled hands.
 It looked like she had pushed her kid's arms and legs down for years.
 I liked her.
 I couldn't get her insured, but I didn't care.
 Neither did she.
 She wanted to do it.
-To me, that’s what the movie was about.
+To me, that's what the movie was about.